 What is a Functional Resume?

-What is a functional resume, and when should you use this type of resume to apply for jobs?
+What is a functional resume, and when should you use one to apply for jobs?
 A functional resume focuses on your skills and experience, rather than on your chronological work history.
 It is typically used by job seekers who are changing careers, who have gaps in their employment history, or whose work history is not directly related to the job.
 In this way, specific skills and capabilities are emphasized to highlight the job seeker's abilities.

 Is a Functional Resume Right for You?